pandrikopoul/EEG-MFTNet/README.md

 pip install -r requirements.txt

 ## Data availability:
-The dataset used in this project is publicly available at the following link:https://figshare.com/articles/code/shu_dataset/19228725
+The dataset used in this project is publicly available at the following link: https://figshare.com/articles/code/shu_dataset/19228725.
+Please download the classification-ready .mat files, which have been preprocessed by the dataset creators.

 ## Quick Start:
 1. Download the dataset from the link above.